MattGaarder/js-FCC/Notes/definitive-notes.md

 q.x + q.y // => 3; x and y are inherited from o and p
 ```

 Now suppose you assign to the property x of the object o.
-If o already has an own
-(non-inherited) property named x, then the assignment simply changes the value of
+If o already has an own (non-inherited) property named x, then the assignment simply changes the value of this existing property.

-this existing property.
-Otherwise, the assignment creates a new property named x on
-the object o.
-If o previously inherited the property x, that inherited property is now
-hidden by the newly created own property with the same name.
+Otherwise, the assignment creates a new property named x on the object o.
+If o previously inherited the property x, that inherited property is now hidden by the newly created own property with the same name.

-Property assignment examines the prototype chain only to determine whether the
-assignment is allowed.
-If o inherits a read-only property named x, for example, then
-the assignment is not allowed.
-(Details about when a property may be set are in
+Property assignment examines the prototype chain only to determine whether the assignment is allowed.
+If o inherits a read-only property named x, for example, then the assignment is not allowed.

-§6.3.3.)
-If the assignment is allowed, however, it always creates or sets a property in
-the original object and never modifies objects in the prototype chain.
-The fact that
-inheritance occurs when querying properties but not when setting them is a key feature
-of JavaScript because it allows us to selectively override inherited properties:
+If the assignment is allowed, however, it always creates or sets a property in the original object and never modifies objects in the prototype chain.
+The fact that inheritance occurs when querying properties but not when setting them is a key feature of JavaScript because it allows us to selectively override inherited properties:

 ```
 let unitcircle = { r: 1 }; // An object to inherit from